Lawn bowls at the 2014 Commonwealth Games – Men's pairs

 The Men's pair at the 2014 Commonwealth Games, was part of the lawn bowls competition, which took place between 24 and 28 July 2014 at the Kelvingrove Lawn Bowls Centre.

+Scotland's Paul Foster and Alex Marshall won the gold medal, defeating Muhammad Hizlee Abdul Rais and Fairul Izwan Abd Muin of Malaysia in the final.
+Andrew Knapper and Sam Tolchard from England won the bronze medal.